Image & Video APIs

 Note

-The skin theme you set will affect how your color scheme displays.
+The skin theme you set affects how your color scheme displays.
 You should test your color scheme with both skin themes to ensure you get the desired output.

 Configuration options